sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

          peer_status: <connected/not_connected>
 ```

-This file can be started by only storing fabric link status ( connected or not ).
-It can be extended later by storing fabric link connection information.
+Initially, testbed.yaml will contain fabric link status, such as whether or not links are connected.
+In the future, this information may be extended to contain fabric link connection information.

-Next, let’s illustrate the proposed topology format using the above diagram again.
-In the example system, fabric link 105 on asic 0 of Fabric1 connects to fabric link 0 on asic 0 of Linecard5.
-The corresponding link status information is stored in the yaml file as follows.
+In the above diagram, fabric link 105 on ASIC 0 of Fabric1 connects to fabric link 0 on ASIC 0 of Linecard5.
+The corresponding link status information as stored in testbed.yaml file will be encoded as follows:

 ```
 # fabric_link_topology dictionary contains information about fabric serdes links